-Unconsolidated structured entities
+Unconsolidated structured entities and external investors in consolidated funds

 Coronation applies IFRS 12 Disclosure of Interests in Other Entities to identify unconsolidated structured entities.
 A structured entity is an entity that has been designed so that voting or similar rights are not the dominant factor in deciding who controls the entity, such as when any voting rights relate to administrative tasks only and the relevant activities are directed by means of contractual arrangements.
-Any significant assumptions and judgements made by management in determining whether an entity meets the definition of a structured entity, and the details of Coronation's interest in these entities, are included in note 25.
-Outside interests of investments held by the Group are recognised as external investors in consolidated funds (included in financial liabilities).
+Any significant assumptions and judgements made by management in determining whether an entity meets the definition of a structured entity, and the details of Coronation's interest in these entities, are included in note 24.
+Outside interests of investments held by the Group are recognised as external investors in consolidated funds and are recognised when the Group holds a significant portion of the fund.